 \section{Abstract}

 We use elementary arguments to prove that none of the Stein rational homology 4-balls shown by the authors and Brendan Owens to embed smoothly but not symplectically in the complex projective plane admit such almost complex embeddings.
-In particular, we are able to show that those rational balls admit no symplectic embeddings in the complex projective plane without appealing to the work of Evans-Smith.
+In particular, we show that those rational balls admit no symplectic embeddings in the complex projective plane without appealing to the work of Evans and Smith.